-Industry Specification Group (ISG) on Operational energy Efficiency for Users (OEU)
+Industry Specification Group (ISG) on Operational energy Efficiency for Users (OEU) Activity Report 2021

-Chairman: Dominique Roche, eG4U
+Chair: Dominique Roche, eG4U

 Established to develop specifications for environmentally efficient Information and Communications Technologies (ICT).

-ETSI’s Industry Specification Group on Operational energy Efficiency for Users (ISG OEU) is addressing operational eco-efficient Information and Communications technologies (ICT), including the power consumption and greenhouse gas emissions related to infrastructure, equipment and software within ICT sites (e.g. data centres, central offices) and networks.
+ETSI’s Industry Specification Group on Operational energy Efficiency for Users (ISG OEU) is addressing operational eco-efficient Information and Communications Technologies (ICT), including the power consumption and greenhouse gas emissions related to infrastructure, equipment and software within ICT sites (e.g. data centres, central offices) and networks.

 ISG OEU supports European Commission (EC) Mandate M/462 on efficient energy use in fixed and mobile information and communication networks.